jart/cosmopolitan/README.md

 }
 ```

-Now let's compile our tiny actually portable executable, which should be
-on the order of 20kb in size.
+Once compiled, your APE binary should be ~36kb in size.

 ```sh
 export MODE=tiny